 - Temporary tooth replacements (made of plastic)

-The primary goal of all tooth replacement methods and of dental prosthetics is to fully restore the row of teeth to their original functionality.
+The primary goal of all tooth replacement options and of dental prosthetics is to fully restore the row of teeth to their original functionality.
 That means that you should be able to eat, chew, bite and speak in the same way as you did prior to losing the tooth you wish to restore.
 Not regaining function means you are more likely to have TMJ problems, to have digestion problems from improperly chewed food, to get back and neck pains and the destruction of your other teeth as you try to compensate in chewing and eating.
 Missing teeth can also negatively impact your confidence and self-image.

 As the above list clearly indicates, there is more than one way to stabilise your dental prosthetics.
 The biggest factor in determining which kind you should get will be your financial situation, and the recommendations of your dentist, who can see and evaluate your individual case.